Taaniya/bayesian-statistics-coursera/README.md

 This repository contains work on bayesian statistics course from Coursera including the experiments run for conceptual understanding, links that I found useful for reference and assignment and quiz solutions.

-All the work is present as Notebooks that can be reproduced anywhere after cloning this repo.
+All the work is present as Notebooks that can be reproduced anywhere

 ## Contents